isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

         clinical.demo__vital_status,
         clinical.demo__days_to_death
       FROM
-        /* this will get the unique list of casess having the CDKN2A gene mutation in bladder cancer BLCA cases*/ (
+        /* this will get the unique list of cases having the CDKN2A gene mutation in bladder cancer BLCA cases*/

-        SELECT
+        (SELECT
           mutation.case_barcode,
           mutation.Variant_Type
         FROM